archivesunleashed/archivesunleashed.org/content/aut/index.md

 ### Plain text filtered by date

-AUT permits you to filter records by a full or partial date string.
+AUT permits you to filter records by a list of full or partial date strings.
 It conceives of the date string as a `DateComponent`.
 Use `keepDate` to specify the year (`YYYY`), month (`MM`), day (`DD`), year and month (`YYYYMM`), or a particular year-month-day (`YYYYMMDD`).